Types of Degrees Human Services Majors Are Getting

 Note that some of these people may have jobs that are not directly related to a human services degree.

 Human Services majors often go into careers where salaries can range from $35,830 to $71,670 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Human Services

-Some careers associated with human services require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with human services may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to human services have obtained the following education levels.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||15.9%|